Last updated: July 26, 2022

 Although the car park is quite large, it can fill up quickly on busy days and weekends, so it’s best to get there early to secure a parking spot.

-Please note that the Leura Cascades picnic area has partially been reopened following an extended closure due to storm damage and associated hazards.
-The car park, walking track, and toilets are still closed.
-You can find the latest updates on the Blue Mountains City Council website.
+The Leura Cascades picnic area has partially been reopened following an extended closure due to storm damage and associated hazards.
+The car park and a section of Cliff Drive are still closed.
+Alternative parking is available at the Solitary restaurant on Cliff Drive.
+For the latest updates, go to the Blue Mountains City Council website.

 Leura Cascades Walking Track

-The Leura Cascades walking track is an easy, picturesque walk that follows Leura Falls Creek through the rainforest, with several small waterfalls and bridges along the way.
+The Leura Cascades walking track is an easy, picturesque walk that follows Leura Falls Creek through a rainforest landscape, with several small waterfalls and bridges along the way.

 The start of the walking track can be found at the southern end of the picnic area, near the artificial cave-like shelters and arch.